Skip to content

 }

-This replaces whatever wallet the admin's approval created for that name — useful for users who want to bring an existing wallet to a new chat account.
+This replaces the wallet that the admin's approval created for that name, allowing users to bring an existing wallet to a new chat account.

 Errors